Quadriffis/immortal-millionaire/12 - have your money generate money.md

 | €100,000 | 3%  | €324,340 |

 The difference between a fee of 1% and 3% is **over €100,000**!
 Take your time to find a good provider that charges low fees. it will pay off massively in the long term.

+# How to actually do it

+## 1: Decide on a strategy and stick to it

+Humans are not good at managing emotions when it comes to money.
+Since the stock market it bound to go up and down, you need to make sure you buffer against making bad decisions.

+If for example there is a downturn in the financial market, you should not allow yourself to even consider selling any of your investments.
+Not if you set up a good diversified strategy.

+If you want to talk to a financial advisor, be sure to talk to a fiduciary, not just any financial advisor.
+See video below.

+## 2: Find a platform

+In most cases your bank will be way to expensive to use for investment purposes.
+It is important to realise that there is no high or low quality of the same financial product.
+A share in Google is a share in Google no matter where you buy it[^Of course there are types of shares, but so long as we are talking about the same asset the place you buy it has no impact].

+## 3: Automate your investing

+You should be automating your finances as much as possible.
+Not only will this buffer your emotional reactions to stock market changes, but it will cause a cost averaging effect.

+Make sure to have your investment platform decuct monthly chunks of money into your investment account.